anthonychukh/SeastarNC/README.md

 <img src = "Beaver/Resources/photo/AT0A3840.jpg" height = 800>

 **Installation:**
- * Go to SeastarNC/Beaver/bin and download Beaver.gha.
+ * Download Seastar.gha and required .dll <a href="Beaver/bin/Seastar.rar" Download>here</a>.
  * Open Grasshopper and go to File/Special Folder/Library.
- * Place Beaver.gha into the Library folder.
+ * Unzipped file and place the .gha and .dll into the Library folder.
+ * Make sure all files are unblocked(Left click -> properties -> Uncheck "block")

-SeastarNC is still an WIP and will be releases on Food4Rhino.
+SeastarNC is still an WIP and will be released on Food4Rhino soon.
 Stay tune!

 **Features**
  * enable the usage of 3D printers as robotic arm system.